You feel empty inside…

 Third, INTJs also believe that they can understand their own personality better than others.
 It‘s in INTJ nature to deeply analyze their inner world.
 The INTJ Mastermind can do that with ease and almost objectively.
 It‘s insane how completely an INTJ can analyze himself, but going deeper and deeper inside his own mind and thoughts raises more and harder questions.

-1. Do self-analysis.
-As an INTJ, you have the power to be your own psychologist, because you are able to look at yourself from different perspectives and analyze your own thoughts.
+- Do self-analysis.
+As an INTJ, you have the power to be your own psychologist, because you can look at yourself from different perspectives and analyze your thoughts.
 Try to analyze the things that make you unhappy and how you might fix them.
 But don’t panic if you can’t beat depression with logic alone.
 Depression is rooted in your unconscious mind and it’s not easy to affect it with your conscious thoughts.

-9. Try online courses.
-Online courses will provide guidance for you and will not require any social interaction.
+- Try online courses.
+Online courses will guide you and will not require any social interaction.